-Minor foot injuries and infections, such as cuts, scrapes, blisters and tinea pedis (athletes foot), can be unintentionally worsened by home treatments that impede healing.
+Minor foot injuries and infections, such as cuts, scrapes, blisters and tinea pedis (athlete's foot), can be unintentionally worsened by home treatments that impede healing.
 Patients should be reminded to avoid hot soaks, heating pads and harsh topical agents such as hydrogen peroxide, iodine and astringents.
-A moist wound environment will help prevent ulcer formation.
 Minor wounds should be gently cleansed and treated with topical antiseptics.
 In addition, a physician should inspect any minor wounds that do not heal quickly.